 Any member of staff who wishes to make a formal should do so as follows:

-- In the case of minor matters, report your complaint to a member of the management team who will deal with it confidentially and with appropriate speed and discretion;
+- In the case of minor matters, report your complaint to your Line Manager who will deal with it confidentially and with appropriate speed and discretion;

 Response time for dealing with complaints